-If you define a plunge angle in the ANGLE column of the tool table for the roughing tool, the TNC moves on a helical path to the respective roughing depth (see "Tool table: Standard tool data" on page 167).
+You define the plunging behavior of Cycle 22 with parameter Q19 and with the tool table in the ANGLE and LCUTS columns:

+- If Q19=0 is defined, the TNC always plunges perpendicularly, even if a plunge angle (ANGLE) is defined for the active tool. - If you define the ANGLE=90°, the TNC plunges perpendicularly.
+The reciprocation feed rate Q19 is used as plunging feed rate. - If the reciprocation feed rate Q19 is defined in Cycle 22 and ANGLE is defined between 0.1 and 89.999 in the tool table, the TNC plunges helically at the defined ANGLE. - If the reciprocation feed is defined in Cycle 22 and no ANGLE is in the tool table, the TNC displays an error message. - If geometrical conditions do not allow helical plunging (slot geometry), the TNC tries a reciprocating plunge.
+The reciprocation length is calculated from LCUTS and ANGLE (reciprocation length = LCUTS / tan ANGLE)

+If you clear out an acute inside corner and use an overlap factor greater than 1, some material might be left over.
+Check especially the innermost path in the test run graphic and, if necessary, change the overlap factor slightly.
+This allows another distribution of cuts, which often provides the desired results.
-- ▶ Plunging depth Q10 (incremental value): Dimension by which the tool plunges in each infeed. - Feed rate for plunging Q11: Traversing speed of the tool in mm/min during penetration. - Feed rate for milling Q12: Traversing speed for milling in mm/min. - Coarse roughing tool number Q18: Number of the tool with which the TNC has already coarse-roughed the contour.
-If there was no coarse roughing, enter "0"; if you enter a value other than zero, the TNC will only rough-out the portion that could not be machined with the coarse roughing tool.

-If the portion that is to be roughed cannot be approached from the side, the TNC will mill in a reciprocating plunge-cut; For this purpose you must enter the tool length LCUTS in the tool table TOOL.T (see "Tool Data", page 165) and define the maximum plunging ANGLE of the tool.
-The TNC will otherwise generate an error message.

-- Reciprocation feed rate Q19: Traversing speed of the tool in mm/min during reciprocating plunge-cut. - Retraction feed rate Q208: Traversing speed of the tool in mm/min when retracting after machining.
-If you enter Q208 = 0, the TNC retracts the tool at the feed rate in Q12.
+- Plunging depth Q10 (incremental value): Dimension by which the tool plunges in each infeed. - Feed rate for plunging Q11: Traversing speed of the tool in mm/min during penetration. - Feed rate for milling Q12: Traversing speed for milling in mm/min. - Coarse roughing tool Q18 or QS18: Number or name of the tool with which the TNC has already coarseroughed the contour.
+Switch to name input: Press the "key.
+If there was no coarse roughing, enter "0"; if you enter a number or a name, the TNC will only rough-out the portion that could not be machined with the coarse roughing tool.
+If the portion that is to be roughed cannot be approached from the side, the TNC will mill in a reciprocating plunge-cut; For this purpose you must enter the tool length LCUTS in the tool table TOOL.T, see "Tool Data," page 181 and define the maximum plunging ANGLE of the tool.
+The TNC will otherwise generate an error message. - Reciprocation feed rate Q19: Traversing speed of the tool in mm/min during reciprocating plunge-cut. - Retraction feed rate Q208: Traversing speed of the tool in mm/min when retracting after machining.
+If you enter Q208 = 0, the TNC retracts the tool at the feed rate in Q12. - ▶ Feed rate factor in %: Q401: Percentage factor by which the TNC reduces the machining feed rate (Q12) as soon as the tool moves within the material over its entire circumference during roughing.
+If you use the feed rate reduction, then you can define the feed rate for roughing so large that there are optimum cutting conditions with the path overlap(Q2) specified in Cycle 20.
+The TNC then reduces the feed rate as per your definition at transitions and narrow places, so the machine time should be reduced in total.

+Feed rate reduction through parameter Q401 is an FCL3 function and is not automatically available after a software update (see "Feature content level (upgrade functions)" on page 8).

 N59 G122 ROUGH- OUT

-Q10=+5 ;INFEED DEPTH
+Q10=+5 ;PLUNGING DEPTH

 Q11=100 ;FEED RATE FOR PLUNGING

 Q12=350 ;FEED RATE FOR ROUGHING

 Q18=1 ;COARSE ROUGHING TOOL

 Q19=150 ;RECIPROCATION FEED RATE

 Q208=99999 ;RETRACTION FEED RATE

+0401=80 •FFED RATE REDUCTION